 If you were injured in any of these ways or because of any other accident or dangerous conditions while working on a yacht in Florida, you might be entitled to file a lawsuit.
 While Florida law uses workers’ compensation for most workers, sailors, seamen, and yacht workers are often excluded from this system.
 This means that they can sue their employers and yacht owners for injuries they caused.

 To prove an injury case against a yacht owner or your employer, you must prove that they did something wrong that led to your injury.
 Legally speaking, this is known as “negligence,” and is based on four elements:

 - The defendant owed you a duty in your capacity as a yacht crewmember.

 - The breach of duty caused your injuries.

 - You suffered injuries and damages you can get compensation for.

 Claiming that the defendant failed to keep the yacht seaworthy or failed to take reasonable steps to keep employees safe is a common claim to make in these cases.
 In other cases where injuries were caused by intentional acts of violence, you can sue the individual who assaulted you, but the owner or operator of the yacht might share responsibility because they provided negligent security.

 Call Our Yacht Injury Lawyers for Staff and Crew in Miami

-If you or a loved one worked on a yacht in the Miami area and was seriously injured in an accident or faced assault or sexual assault while on board, call Rivkind Margulies & Rivkind, P.A.
-Our Miami attorney for injured yacht crewmembers can help investigate your case and file your claim in court to help get you compensation for lost wages, medical bills, and pain and suffering.
-For a free case consultation, call us today at (305) 204-5369.
+If you or a loved one worked on a yacht in the Miami area and was seriously injured in an accident or faced assault or sexual assault while onboard, call Rivkind Margulies & Rivkind, P.A.
+Our Miami attorneys represent injured yacht crewmembers for cruise ship spine injuries, TBIs, broken bones, and more and can help investigate your case and file your claim in court to help get you compensation for lost wages, medical bills, and pain and suffering.
+For a free case consultation with our Florida lawyers for injured yacht crewmembers, call us today at (305) 204-5369.